cmb69/portable_xh/README.txt

 that it doesn't matter which PHP version and variant you download, but for best compatibility VC14 or VC15 x64 Non Thread Safe variants are recommended.

+PHP's built-in webserver, which is used by Portable_XH, is single-threaded.
+Thus it can't handle nested requests, and such requests will block.
+In CMSimple_XH currently the only such case is the check whether certain files can't be accessed directly via HTTP.
+Since this check is unnecessary for Portable_XH, this particular functionality is overriden (outside of the www/ directory), so no blocking will happen.
+However, some plugins may also utilize nested requests, i.e. they may block resulting in a timeout error.

 Some browsers (e.g. Opera 12.16) may not be able to navigate to
 <http://localhost:8080/> for whatever reasons.
 You most likely can get around
 this issue by navigating to <http://[::1]:8080/> or <http://127.0.0.1:8080/>